Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: Results Discussion

-From all these observations it can be concluded that the \emph{Particle Duality}, as vivid interpretation of the non-local discretization introduced by classical SPH, prohibits an improvement of the solution by explicit dissipative SFS models.
-Although the largest resolved scales can profit from the mitigation of the artificial thermalization, which most notably becomes evident in the depicted FTLE field in FIG. \ref{fig:08_FTLE_Comparison}, the SFS model also removes kinetic energy from scales larger than the kernel, which are already badly resolved.
-Consequently, we can confirm the statement of Rennehen that dissipative SFS models overall degrade the SPH solution \cite{Rennehen_2021}.
+Clearly, from all these observations, it can be concluded that WCSPH without explicit SFS generates coarse-grained solution from the beginning, however at significant cost.
+This is likely due to the \emph{Particle Duality} issue, which phenomenologically indicates that the method suffers from an decreased effective resolution.
+The intrinsic property also seems to prohibit improvements by means of standard dissipative SFS models.
+Although the models mitigate the artificial thermalization, which is believed to be the origin of numerical dissipation and the largest resolved scales can slightly profit from it, the SFS model dominantly remove kinetic energy from scales larger than the kernel.
+These scales are already badly resolved in terms of the energy cascade, which let us confirm the statement of Rennehen that dissipative SFS models overall degrade the SPH solution \cite{Rennehen_2021}.

+Having verified that the best SPH-LES model relinquishes the explicit usage of standard dissipative SFS models, we finally proceed with an investigation of numerical dispersion effects for the pure WCSPH scheme.